Lukito976/Arch-Linux-KDE-Plamsa-Windows-7-Theme/README.md

 bash install_plasma_components.sh
 bash install_misc_components.sh
 ```
-* when prompted, enter sudo password and install all fonts and custom branding, do not install plymouth thme (vista)
+When prompted, enter sudo password and install all fonts and custom branding, do not install plymouth thme (vista)

 ---